wszczawinski/BookTrackerApi/readme.md

 # 📚 Book Tracker API

-A lightweight, self-hosted reading tracker built with FastAPI, PostgreSQL, and GitHub OAuth.
+A lightweight, self-hosted reading tracker built with FastAPI, PostgreSQL, and Supabase Auth.
 Log books, track progress, and link to OpenLibrary — built as a hands-on project to explore Python backend development.

 ## 🚀 Features